szczyglis-dev/ultimate-chain-parser/README.md

 ## Tool: limiter

-A tool for limiting the amount of generated or received data according to specific patterns and rules, it can be used to delete data also.
+A tool for limiting the amount of generated or received data according to specific patterns and rules; it can also be used to delete data.

 **Options:**